RC-USC/RC-USC.github.io/_posts/2023-09-20-bargaining-update-It-is-time-for-a-change.md

 title: "Bargaining Update: It is time for a change"
 tags: [update]
 comments: true
-author: R
+author: Rao
 ---
->This email was sent to the international student committee and steering committee channel (moved to forum channel) at Step 25th before the massive membership meeting.
+>At Sep 25th, before the massive membership meeting, this email was sent to the international student committee and steering committee channel (moved to forum channel by bargaining team).

-I tried sending it to GSWOC general mailing list after strike authorization vote on Oct 27th.
+>After strike authorization vote on Oct 27th, I tried sending it to GSWOC general, which is internal for union organizers.
 But the bargaining team rejected it.

 Hi everyone,